gespinoza/datarodsexplorer/docs/DREUserGuide.md

 <a name="fig19"></a>_Figure 19.
 HydroShare Upload Progress Messages_

 Clicking on the &quot;**here**&quot; link in the second message above will open the HydroShare Resource Details.
-DRE assigns default filenames for uploaded time series, with the following information template: _model\_version:variablename\_LongitudeLatitude_, with filename extensions of _.nc_ for NetCDF, and _.txt_ for ASCII.
-This is similar to NASA&#39;s template for downloaded ASCII and NetCDF data.
+DRE assigns default filenames for uploaded time series, with the following information template: _model\_version\_variablename\_LongitudeLatitude_, with filename extensions of _.nc_ for NetCDF, and _.txt_ for ASCII.
+This is similar to NASA&#39;s filename template for downloaded ASCII and NetCDF data.

  ![Figure 20](figs/fig20.png)
 <a name="fig20"></a>_Figure 20.
 Excerpt from HydroShare Resource Details for Uploaded Time Series_